-Parallel port will allow the input of up to 9 bits or the output of 12 bits at any one given time.
+Parallel port allow the input of up to 9 bits or the output of 12 bits at any one given time.
 This port may be used for interfacing home made projects since external circuitry is minimal for many simple tasks.
 The port is composed of 4 control lines, 5 status lines and 8 data lines.
-It's found commonly on the back of your PC as a 25 Pin D-SUB female connector (note, that 25 pin D-SUB male connector represent RS-232 serial port, not compatible with LPT!).
+Nowdays is obsolete and rarely found on the back of your PC (note, that 25 pin D-SUB male connector may represent RS-232 serial port, which is not compatible with LPT!).

 There are differnt modes of Parallel port work in modern computer.
-Take a look to newer ECP Parallel LPT port (IEEE-1284A) interface for more detailed explanations.
-Information included in current page is about older, but still widely accepted SPP LPT port interface.
+Take a look to ECP Parallel LPT port (IEEE-1284A) interface for more detailed explanations.
+Information included in current page is about older SPP LPT port interface.
 ECP specification includes SPP as one of possible modes.

 |2||D0||Data Bit 0|

 The data output of the Parallel Port is normally TTL logic levels.
 Most Parallel Ports implemented in ASIC, can sink and source around 12mA.
 However, there are other variations possible: Sink/Source 6mA, Source 12mA/Sink 20mA, Sink 16mA/Source 4mA, Sink/Source 12mA and others.